bxparks/AceTime/USER_GUIDE.md

 The `SIZE` template parameter is the size of the internal cache of `ZoneProcessor` objects.
 This should be set to the number of time zones that your application is expected to use *at the same time*.
-If your app never changes its time zone after initialization, then this can be `<1>`.
+If your app never changes its time zone after initialization, then this can be `<1>` (although in this case, you may not even want to use the `ZoneManager`).
 If your app allows the user to dynamically change the time zone (e.g. from a menu of time zones), then this should be at least `<2>` (to allow the system to compare the old time zone to the new time zone selected by the user).
 In general, the `SIZE`